 Shelters: Burbank addresses the emergency needs of the homeless and other persons needing emergency shelter by actively participating in programs administered by public and quasi-public agencies.
 While no permanent year-round low-barrier shelter exists within Burbank, from December 1 up until March 31, various winter shelter beds in Los Angeles County/City are available to Burbank homeless.
-However, due to the Coronavirus epidemic (COVID-19), several shelters were extended through September 2020.
+However, due to the Coronavirus epidemic (COVID-19), several shelters were extended through May 31, 2021.
 The winter shelter within a 10-mile proximity to Burbank is the Pacoima Winter Shelter, a 170-bed program operated by Hope of the Valley.
 The shelter is located at 11066 Norris Ave, Pacoima.
-The City of Burbank and Hope of the Valley provide a shuttle pick-up & drop-off during the shelter operations.
-The City of Burbank also provided bus fare to homeless who wish to access the winter shelters.
-The City supports the motel voucher assistance program administered by the Burbank

-Temporary Aid Center (BTAC) providing motel vouchers to homeless persons and families.
+The City of Burbank provides transportation to the shelter.
+The City supports the motel voucher assistance program administered by the Burbank Temporary Aid Center (BTAC) providing motel vouchers to homeless persons and families.